Why Is Family Prayer Important?

 When your family prays together, remember the needs of others.
 Help your family members realize that there are people around you who are sad, less fortunate, or in need of help.
-Be mindful of people in authority who carry heavy responsibilities, and pray for them.
+Be mindful of leaders in the world, community, and Church who carry heavy responsibilities, and pray for them.
 Through prayer, your family can focus outward and develop a deeper love for all people.

 How to pray as a family

 Praying doesn’t have to be formal, eloquent, or memorized.
 You can talk to God like you would any other person.
 He wants you to sincerely speak to Him from the heart.
 To begin your prayer, address God by saying, “Dear Heavenly Father.”
 Then have a conversation with God.
-Express gratitude, tell Him how you feel, and ask for blessings you or your children may stand in need of.
+Express gratitude, tell Him how you feel, and ask for blessings you or your children may need.
 Then end your prayer by saying, “In the name of Jesus Christ, amen.”